BeaEngine/beaengine/doc/examples.md

 # 6- How to retrieve only instructions that modify the register eax ?

 This is the first example of how to realize a data-flow analysis with BeaEngine.
-By using infos.Argument1.AccessMode and infos.Argument1.ArgType , you can determine for example if the register eax is modified or not by the analyzed instruction.
+By using infos.Operand1.AccessMode and infos.Operand1.OpType , you can determine for example if the register eax is modified or not by the analyzed instruction.
 AccessMode allows us to know if the argument is written or only read.
-ArgType allows us to know if the register is eax.
+OpType allows us to know if the register is eax.
 We don't forget that some instructions can modify registers implicitly.
 We can control that by looking at the field infos.Instruction.ImplicitModifiedRegs .

 ```
 #include <windows.h>